isurunvn/multi-container-monitoring-system/docs/KUBERNETES_BEGINNERS_GUIDE.md

 ```

 **The production-ready moment of truth:**
-> "After about 90 seconds, you have a complete, enterprise-grade monitoring system running in Kubernetes!
+> "After about 90 seconds, we have a complete, enterprise-grade monitoring system running in Kubernetes!
 Six applications working together with custom-built images, modern Ingress routing, shared storage, automatic database initialization, and clean professional URLs.
 This is exactly how monitoring systems are deployed at tech companies!"

 **🎯 You now have production-style URLs:**
 - ✅ `http://192.168.49.2/web1` - Clean, professional, no port numbers!